 4. Liking: People don't like to say no to people they know and like, and are also less likely to say no if the person they are talking to is similar to them, gives them compliments, or those who are physically attractive.
 Even a small thing as sharing someone's name can be important if you're trying to persuade someone to give that yes.
 A way of getting people to like you better is simply finding something you have in common or show that you also have the same problems as they do.
 “Are you also looking forward to the summer?
 Come with us to Spain!"

 5. Authority: People respect authority and want to follow “experts” with higher education and a great business title, or celebrities who drive expensive cars and own million-dollar homes.
-We respect authority to the extent that we often don't question it, even if it goes against rational behaviour.
+We respect authority to the extent that we often don't question it, even if it goes against rational behavior.
 So if you are trying to sell a hotel by the Como lake in Italy, mention that both Brad Pitt and George Clooney have vacation homes in the area or that the president's favorite vacation country is Italy.

 6. Scarcity - People want more of what they can have little of.
-If you have a unique product make a visualisation of what they will miss out on if they don't go.
+If you have a unique product make a visualization of what they will miss out on if they don't go.
 You can also use this to your advantage if you're offering a trip to let's say Poland that might not be on everyone's bucket list, but what if it is a place yet to be discovered by tourist hordes?

 5. A few golden rules to keep in mind while you are writing.

 - Write in the present tense, you want the audience to feel that they are already walking on the beautiful beaches of Thailand or by the foot of the romantic Eiffel Tower in Paris.

 - Minimize auxiliaries, skip the can, may or should, write what the audience is most definitely doing on their holiday.
 Be specific and concise, like they are already at the destination.